Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 As is done in \cite{PeVNconstruct2011} we say that those corners of a primitive semitoric polygon which are in the top boundary and also in some line $\ell_{\la_j}$ are either a \emph{hidden corner} or \emph{fake corner} corresponding to which condition they satisfy.
-Also, all other corners of a primitive semitoric polygon must by definition satisfy the Delzant condition and thus are referred to as \emph{Delzant corners}.
-Notice here that the corners of a primitive semitoric polygon do not need to be labeled by their type (hidden, fake, or Delzant) because the type of a corner can by deduced by examining the polygon (compare to semitoric fans, see Definition \ref{def_stfan} and the following discussion).
+Also, all other corners of a primitive semitoric polygon must by def\/inition satisfy the Delzant condition and thus are referred to as \emph{Delzant corners}.
+Notice here that the corners of a primitive semitoric polygon do not need to be labeled by their type (hidden, fake, or Delzant) because the type of a corner can by deduced by examining the primitive semitoric polygon (compare to semitoric fans, see Def\/inition \ref{def_stfan} and the following discussion).

-In the case that $\lwp$ is a primitive semitoric polygon and $\De$ is compact then there exists an associated semitoric fan (see Definition \ref{def_assocstfan}).
+In the case that $\lwp$ is a primitive semitoric polygon and $\De$ is compact then there exists an associated semitoric fan.